 One of Skagway’s most iconic and popular adventure excursions is the classic Glacier Point Wilderness Safari.
 This is one of the perfect Alaska cruise tours for lovers of wildlife and scenic beauty.
 The 6-hour adventure begins with a scenic boat ride across Lynn Canal.
 You’ll have the opportunity to travel past the town of Haines, often called the adventure capital of the world.
 Keep your eyes peeled for whales and sea lions along the way!
 Next, it’s off to the highlight of the Glacier Point Wilderness Safari: you’ll enjoy a short hike through stunning rainforest before setting out across a meltwater lake in Alaska-style canoes.
 As you make your way across the water, you’ll soon see your destination come into view.
 The stunning Davidson Glacier looms ahead, a massive alpine iceflow that reaches down toward your boat from high in the mountains!

-Click here to learn more and to check on Glacier Point Wilderness Safari availability for your Skagway port date!
+Learn more and check on Glacier Point Wilderness Safari availability for your Skagway port date!

 You’ll board a DeHavilland float plane for the scenic flight to Admiralty Island (south of Juneau).
 Here, the true adventure begins.
-You’ll meet your expert bear viewing Alaska guides and load up in easy-to-paddle kayaks for a day of exploration up and down a creek system frequented by numerous Alaskan brown bears.
-You won’t want to forget your cameras for this truly unique tour, as you simply won’t find a more thorough way to experience bear viewing Alaska than the Admiralty Bear Watch.
+You’ll meet your expert bear viewing guides and load up in easy-to-paddle kayaks for a day of exploration up and down a creek system frequented by numerous Alaskan brown bears.
+Don’t forget your cameras for this truly unique tour, as you simply won’t find a more thorough way to experience bear viewing in Alaska than the Admiralty Bear Watch.

-Click here to learn more and to check on Admiralty Bear Watch availability for your Juneau port date!
+Learn more and check on Admiralty Bear Watch availability for your Juneau port date!